 Senior Biostatistician, Icahn School of Medicine at Mount Sinai

 Helena is a senior biostatistician at the Center for Biostatistics in the Department of Population Health Science and Policy.
 Helena has over eight years of experience in the design, implementation, and analysis of Phase II and Phase III randomized clinical trials.
-She also has interest in statistical methodologies related to neuroimaging data, patient-oriented outcomes, and cost-effectiveness research.
+She has interest in statistical methodologies related to neuroimaging, missing data, causal inference, patient-centered outcomes, and cost-effectiveness research.
 For this study, she will be responsible for data management and data analysis.

 Project Management, TMII, Icahn School of Medicine at Mount Sinai

 Alexis has previously worked in clinical trial management of Phase I, II, and III hematology/oncology clinical trials and tissue bank registry studies.
 She completed a master of science in biomedical sciences in which her thesis project involved investigating infectious causes of neurodegeneration, specifically looking at impact on autophagy and apoptosis processes.
 She also completed a certificate in clinical bioethics at Hofstra University Bioethics Center.
 She has an interest in data analysis, clinical ethics, and health outcomes.
 For this study, she is responsible for the fiscal management, administrative support, and maintaining regulatory authorizations for each project.